| My

 legal profession.
 This branch of the family remained in the Rugby area

 well into the last century.
-A happy meeting ensued from this connection.
+A happy meeting and on-going family communication has ensued from this connection.

-4- Mr Chris Seaton is one of the directors of ‘Peace works’, a cross
+12- Mr Chris Seaton is one of the directors of ‘Peaceworks’, a multi-faceted mediation service committed to reconciliation and peacemaking both in the UK and internationally.

 |